ourstudio-se/puan-python/docs/source/puan.logic.cic.rst

 ----------
    :class:`puan.logic.cic.cicR` : The RAW format of a cic, meaning the condition and consequence are both conjunctions.
 This format has a one-to-one mapping into a linear programming constraint.

-   :class:`puan.logic.cic.cicE` : A more Expressive format where the condition can be written either as a DNF or a CNF, also ``REQUIRES_EXCLUSIVELY`` rule type exist here.

    :class:`puan.logic.cic.cicJE` : JSON version of cicE